 As you will know, the internet does not recognise national boundaries.
-Services on the net are accessible globally so collection and transmission of personal data is not always confined to one country.
-You should be aware that by using the Website and those of our partners or any site we link through to, your personal data may be processed in or transferred to other countries, the USA for example, and you agree to your personal data being transferred or processed in this way.
+Services on the net are accessible globally, so the collection and transmission of personal data is not always confined to one country.
+You should be aware that by using the Website and those of our partners or any site we link through to, your personal data may be processed in or transferred to other countries, the USA, for example, and you agree to your personal data being transferred or processed in this way.

 Our site contains links to other websites over which we have no control.
 We are not responsible for the privacy policies or practices of other websites to which you choose to link from this site.
 We encourage you to review the privacy policies of those other websites to understand how they collect, use and share your personal information.